Reference Messages and DID Examples

 This page is provided for reading and reference.

 The examples shown in this document are illustrative.
 They are not fixture bytes and are not authoritative for hashing.
-For request_jws_sha256, exact-byte authority remains with the corresponding BIP Conformance Test Suite artifacts and any raw fixture files that the suite designates as authoritative.
+For request_jws_sha256, exact-byte authority remains with the corresponding YONA Conformance Test Suite artifacts and any raw fixture files that the suite designates as authoritative.

 2. Reference Message Sequences